Adrian-Ng/Adrian-Ng.github.io/_SQL/joins/04-join-aliases.md

 ### You don't have to alias if you don't want to

 Aliasing is not necessary.
-If you want to, (or if you feel it reads better), you can avoid aliasing altogether and be explicit with your references like so:
+If you want to, you can avoid aliasing altogether and be explicit with your references like so:

 ```sql
 SELECT